Lean in really close. I swore I wouldn’t put butcher block countertops in a kitchen again. No really, I had a whole Twitter conversation about this.

 After all of that, I still didn’t use the Waterlox due to reading about one too many bad experiences with the product and because it leaves a sheen.
 I am not a fan of glossy wood counter tops.
 That’s just a personal aesthetic issue and I like my counter tops to feel and look like natural wood.

-The other factor was the IKEA butcher block itself.
+The other issue was the IKEA butcher block itself.

-With this one?
-No issues.
 I have water dropped on this and rings from cups staying on it that dry without wiping and you can’t see a thing.
 In fact water pools differently on the walnut counter tops.
 It’s as if it doesn’t soak in.
 I credit that to the product and also the species of wood.
-Walnut is incredible.

 If you are unsure of what species of wood to use for your counters, talk to a professional at Lumber Liquidators and they will help you to decide on what type of wood will work best for your home.